 Preventive antibiotics are recommended only for people who are particularly susceptible to the consequences of traveler's diarrhea, such as those whose immune system is impaired.
 The antibiotic most commonly recommended is ciprofloxacin.

-When symptoms occur, treatment includes drinking plenty of fluids and taking antidiarrheal drugs such as loperamide.
+When symptoms occur, treatment includes drinking plenty of fluids and taking drugs that stop diarrhea such as loperamide.
 These drugs cannot be given to people who have a fever or bloody stools or to children under 2 years of age.
-If diarrhea is more severe (3 or more loose stools over 8 hours), antibiotics are usually recommended (for adults, ciprofloxacin, levofloxacin, azithromycin, or rifaximin; for children, azithromycin).
+If diarrhea is more severe (3 or more loose stools over 8 hours), antibiotics are usually recommended (for adults, ciprofloxacin, levofloxacin, azithromycin, or rifaximin and, for children, azithromycin).
+Antibiotics are not given if a virus is the cause.
+Antiparasitic drugs are given if a parasite is identified in the stool.
 Travelers are encouraged to seek medical care if they develop fever or blood in the stool.